CodeFocusChannel/React-Navbar-Recursive-Dropdown/README.md

-# React Redux (reduxtoolkit) boilerplate
+# React Navbar Recursive Dropdown Navigation

-A boiler plate for react and reduxtoolkit projects
+A React navbar component with dropdown navigations that are rendered recursively.

 ## CodeFocus Channel